osa-ora/app-designer/README.md

-The tool uses the basic features without much dependencies, only JS library: domarrow is used.
+The tool uses the basic features without much dependencies, only JS library: domarrow is used: https://github.com/schaumb/domarrow.js